FAQs

 Within the Project area right-of-way, there were wooded areas and scattered trees that could have served as nesting grounds for several migratory bird species and northern long-eared bats.
 With guidance from the Kansas Department of Wildlife and Parks, provisions were made to avoid the displacement or injury of roosts, eggs and nestlings.
 Because the nesting season generally occurs between April 1 and September 15, the contractor determined it best to remove the trees prior to March 1, well in advance of the nesting season.
 Completing the tree removal by March 1 became a contractual obligation for the contractor team.

-In addition to these efforts, the design-build team was required to inspect each bridge that will be rehabilitated, prior to construction, to ensure that there are no active bird nests or roosts, thus avoiding injury to eggs or nestlings.
+In addition to these efforts, the design-build team was required to inspect each bridge that was rehabilitated, prior to construction, to ensure that there were no active bird nests or roosts, thus avoiding injury to eggs or nestlings.

 For more information, please see Chapter 3 of the Environmental Assessment.

-To submit comments and/or receive more information about the Project, email the Project team at Info@69Express.org.
+To submit comments and/or receive more information about the Project, submit a comment to the 69Express team through our online form.